 Q: Did my donations to the Diocesan Ministries Appeal (DMA) go to settle claims?

 A: Donations to the DMA are restricted gifts to be used in support of the specifically designated ministries only.
 No donations to the DMA were used toward the settlement fund.

-Q: If the settlement is approved, how will it affect ministry in the Diocese of New Ulm?
+Q: Now that the settlement is approved, how will it affect ministry in the Diocese of New Ulm?